johnliu55tw/debian-packaging/README.md

 First, you need to know the name of the package you want to modify.
 You could use [Ubuntu Package Search](https://packages.ubuntu.com/) to search for it.
-I will use [hello](https://packages.ubuntu.com/focal/hello), an example package based on GNU hello, as an example.
+I will be using [hello](https://packages.ubuntu.com/focal/hello), an example package based on GNU hello, as an example.

-The ubuntu-dev-tools has a tool called `pull-lp-source` that we could use to grab the source code for the "hello" package:
+The ubuntu-dev-tools has a tool called `pull-lp-source` that we could use to download the source code of the package:

 > **Note:** The command will pull multiple files and store into current working
-> direction.
+> directory.
 I would recommend creating a new directory and `cd` into it
 > before you run the command.

 ```bash